Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 appears.

 There should not be any errors, but there may be many warnings (over a thousand!), which can be ignored.
-Building some old versions of OpenVPN that are included in Tunnelblick generates most of these warnings.
+Building some old versions of OpenVPN and OpenSSL that are included in Tunnelblick generates most of these warnings.

 At this point, you might want to make a copy of your current Tunnelblick.app in case the new one doesn't work for you.

-Your .dmg file is at **TunnelblickSource**/tunnelblick/build/Release/Tunnelblick.dmg.
+Your .dmg file is at **TBS**/tunnelblick/build/Release/Tunnelblick.dmg.
 Double-click it to open the disk image and, in the resulting window, double-click the Tunnelblick icon to install Tunnelblick to /Applications.